 9. Write At Least 25 Headlines For Every Piece of Content

-Headline writing isn’t easy and getting them right is partially a numbers game.
-We recommend writing at least 25 at a minimum.
-However, sometimes you’ll burn through few dozen or more before you land on one that sticks.
+Headline writing isn’t easy, and it’s partially a numbers game.
+We recommend writing at least 25 — sometimes you’ll burn through a couple dozen before you land on a keeper.

-Use our Headline Analyzer and tear through as many headline ideas as you can:
+Use our Headline Analyzer Studio to tear through as many headline ideas as you can:

-Then, review your work.
-Narrow your options down to anything that scores 70 or higher.
-These are your gold nuggets.
+Narrow your options to anything that scores 70 or higher, and choose the finalist from there.